GADeJ/url-slugger/README.md

 # Project: url-slugger
 **URL shortner**

-It takes long URL and return a short URL composed of our domain followed by a slug.
+It takes a long URL and returns a short URL composed of your domain followed by a slug.

 note: custom slug must be 6 to 10  alpha numeric characters.